Periodic monopoles and difference modules: Monopoles

-\subsubsection{Dirac type singularity}
+\subsection{Dirac type singularity}

-We recall the notion of Dirac type singularity of monopoles, which is originally due to Kronheimer \cite{Kronheimer-Master-Thesis}, and also due to Charbonneau and Hurtubise \cite{Charbonneau-Hurtubise} in the higher rank case.
-(See also \cite{Mochizuki-Yoshino}.)
+We recall the notion of Dirac type singularity of monopoles.
+It is originally introduced by Kronheimer \cite{Kronheimer-Master-Thesis}, and it was later generalized by Pauly \cite{Pauly} to the context of general $3$-dimensional Riemannian manifolds, and by Charbonneau and Hurtubise \cite{Charbonneau-Hurtubise} in the higher rank case.